odea-project/qAlgorithms/report/report.md

 If this condition is not fulfilled, it is possible that the generated bin encompasses multiple bins and/or noise, leading to a skewed distribution.
-This asymmetry is less relevant for small bins with large gaps between points, but it is questionable whether those represent real peaks to begin with.
-This test is less relevant for very small bins, since mean and median deviate more stongly.
+This asymmetry is less relevant for small bins with large gaps between points, since mean and median deviate more stongly here.
+It is questionable whether those bins contain real peaks to begin with.

-**5) Points Outside the 3-sigma Interval**
+**5) Points Outside the 3-&sigma; Interval**

 This function is a simple test for normality and too heavy scattering.
 At 3 sigma, the likelihood of a point being part of a normally distributed